-Asian markets stutter as traders prepare for Fed decision
+Markets drop as traders prepare for Fed decision

 But US interest rates once again take centre stage this week, with investors expecting officials to stand pat while hoping for some guidance on its plans in the coming months.

-A recent run of indicators suggest the economy and labour market remain resilient even after more than a year of interest rate hikes, meaning the central bank will have to keep open the option of another hike.
+A recent run of indicators suggests the economy and labour market remain resilient even after more than a year of interest rate hikes, meaning the central bank will have to keep open the option of another hike.

 There is plenty of debate over what the Fed will do, with decision-makers appearing to differ.